IVelchef/WebDriver_TelerikForum/Readme.md

-In the provided framework, I added a method that runs before all tests, which removes the items from the cart before each test.
+№№In the provided framework, I added a method that runs before all tests, which removes the items from the cart before each test.
 I also added a method that ensures a logout is performed after each test, so that no test leaves the user logged in.